1 Welcome to CIS3750

 CIS3750 is an interdisciplinary classroom.

-At the most basic level, our classroom will include students from several different disciplines.
-While the majority of students will come from Computer Science or Software Engineering, it is possible that we will have students who are studying Mathematics & Statistics, Business, or Computer Engineering in the class.
+Our classroom will include students from several different disciplines.
+While most students will come from Computer Science or Software Engineering, we may have students from Mathematics & Statistics, Business, or Computer Engineering in the class.

-However, we will also have a community partner in the classroom who will be our client and will provide a semester long challenge for us to solve.
+However, we will also have a community partner in the classroom who will be our client.
+They will provide a semester-long challenge for us to solve.
 In the past our community partners have included the Guelph Wellington Food Round Table, The SEED Community Food Project, Transition Guelph, The Appleseed Collective, The Agricultural Research & Extension Trust of Malawi, Meal Exchange, and Community Living Cambridge.

 What is common about our community partners?

-• In all cases, our community partners are actively involved in the development and delivery of your specific version of CIS3750 for up to 4 months prior to you ever walking through the classroom door.
+- In all cases, our community partners are actively involved in your specific version of CIS3750 for up to 4 months before you ever walk through the classroom door.

-• In all cases, the community partner is a domain expert for the types of services they provide.
-That is, if they are providing services related to food insecurity or poverty, you can bet they know more about food insecurity or poverty than we do.
+- In all cases, the community partner is a domain expert.
+If they provide food insecurity or poverty-related services, you can bet they know more about them than we do.
 They are an incredible resource for us.

-• In most cases, our community partners are not-for-profit or charitable organizations who work to improve the lives of people in our communities.
-Many of them are working for or with emergency food providers.
+- In most cases, our community partners are not-for-profit or charitable organizations that work to improve our communities.

-• In most cases, the community partners have limited computer science or software design knowledge.
-More specifically, they don’t speak the same lingo that we speak.
+- In most cases, our community partners have limited computer science or software design knowledge.
+More specifically, they don’t speak the same jargon that we do.

 Our community partners are critical to the success of the course, and it is important to recognize how fortunate and privileged we are to have them.
-It is essential that we treat our community partners with the respect and dignity that they deserve.
+Our community partners must be shown the respect and dignity they deserve.

 We will explore more about community-engaged learning and working with community partners in Chapter 2.